technomancy/calandria/Readme.md

 # Calandria

-This is a game that uses the [MineTest engine](http://www.minetest.net) to teach programming and other technical skills.
+This is a game that uses the [Minetest engine](http://www.minetest.net) to teach programming and other technical skills.

 <img src="http://p.hagelb.org/calandria-shell.png" alt="shell screenshot" width="600" />